Context LatticeBy Private Memory Corp

 • Recommended today: clone repo + run gmake quickstart.

-• Homebrew fit: optional installer for CLI helpers and launch diagnostics.
+• Homebrew fit: first-party cask for the macOS launcher DMG, CLI helper bootstrap, and launch diagnostics.

 • Runtime truth: Docker Compose remains the source of truth for actual services.